FriendsOfSymfony/FOSRestBundle/README.md

 Listener support
 ----------------

-All listeners of this bundle are enabled by default.
-You can disable one or more of the listeners.
+All listeners except the ``mime_type`` one are enabled by default.
+You can disable one or more of these listeners.
 For example, below you can see how to disable all listeners:

 ```yaml